ethereum-optimism/monitorism/README.md

 ### Op-Monitorism
 Op-Monitorism Docker images are published with each release and build, ensuring you have access to the latest features and fixes.

-The latest release version for linux/amd64 can be found in the[release notes](https://github.com/ethereum-optimism/monitorism/releases/tag/op-monitorism%2Fv0.0.4)
+The latest release version for linux/amd64 can be found in the [release notes](https://github.com/ethereum-optimism/monitorism/releases/tag/op-monitorism%2Fv0.0.4)

 To pull the latest Docker image, run:
 ```bash